The Cornish Pirates have been beaten by Bedford in tonight's Championship clash.

-In rugby, the Cornish Pirates are hoping to overturn a 16-point deficit when they take on London Welsh in the second leg of the Championship play-off final.
+Tonight's match at the Kassam Stadium has kicked off.
+The Pirates are hoping to overturn a 16 point deficit as they take on London Welsh in the second leg of the Championship play-off final.

-In rugby, the Cornish Pirates take on London Welsh in the first leg of the Championship play-off final tonight.
+In rugby, the Cornish Pirates are hoping to overturn a 16-point deficit when they take on London Welsh in the second leg of the Championship play-off final tonight.